hashim222/hash-dental-care/README.md

             ![wrong formate](static/images/readme-file-images/wrong-formate.png)
         * I also had an issue with the `contact us` page where users can enter their `name`, `email`, and `phone number`.
 The phone number was a problem because I added a `Charfield` model.
 However, the problem with that was that instead of numbers the user could input 11 digits of `ABC` letters which would still allow the form to be submitted.
 So to fix this issue i added `phonenumber_field` libaray which could only allow user to input only uk based phone numbers.

+        *  As I tried to manage booking text inside the navbar, the navbar got messy, so I decided to use a bell icon🔔 instead of the text.
+The mentor told me it wouldn't be a good idea to use the bell icon, so to fix the issue my mentor mentioned have a look at the margin.
+Turns out, he was right but still couldn't add larger text, so I decided to use `My Booking` which was a small word to fit in rather than `Manage-Booking`, which was a large word.
+Due to the last-minute change, I wasn't able to change all this inside the readme file.
+            ![navbar error for manage-booking](/static/images/readme-file-images/navbar-error.png)

     * ### Unfixed Bugs
-        * As I tried to manage booking text inside the navbar, the navbar gets messy, so I decided to use a bell icon instead of the text.
-            ![navbar error for manage-booking](/static/images/readme-file-images/navbar-error.png)

         * The issue was scrolling down, sometimes the page scrolled down smoothly on my laptop, but sometimes the scrolling down panel was visible, but scrolling down wasn't smooth at all.
 Upon reaching out to tutor and mentor, both of them said their computers/laptops didn't have that sort of problem, so it's probably only my laptop that has this problem.